DerrickLamers/cncjswiki/Installation.md

 ## Docker Image Installation (x64 only)
 Alternatively, you can install and run a Docker image within a Docker container.
 The first installation may take a long time to complete, but further updates will be much faster.

-To install and set up cnc.js, take the following steps:
+To install and set up cnc, take the following steps:

 <b>Step 1:</b> Enter the following command to retrieve the latest version of the image:
 ```bash